youdie323323/intercepting-canvas/README.md

 ```javascript
 console.log(ctx.generatePseudoCode());
 ```
-where `ctx` is your CanvasRenderingContext2D object.
+where `ctx` is your CanvasRenderingContext2D object (An object can obtained by setting breakpoint on operation code).

 5. The pseudo code will be displayed in your console.

 **Of course, turn this off when you're not using the script.
 It'll slow down games that use the Canvas 2D API a lot (since it records all operations).**

-## How It Works

-This script intercepts Canvas 2D API calls and records them as readable JavaScript code.
-It works by:
-- Proxying the native Canvas API methods
-- Recording all operations performed on the canvas
-- Generating equivalent JavaScript code that can reproduce the canvas operations

 ## Example Usage